tonikelope/coronapoker/docs/GDX_MIGRATION_PHASE2_PROGRESS.md

   its prototype audiovisual playback.
 Its production `AudioService` backend is therefore still silent; unifying that ownership without altering the canonical renderer remains a phase-2 task.
+- Moved the application version and latest-release URI to neutral `ApplicationMetadata`, retaining the current visible version `24.10`.
+- Extracted CoronaPoker release discovery into `UpdateService`: both launchers own the same service, checks are serialized on a process-owned daemon, distinguish available/current/unavailable results, preserve three silent attempts with a 10-second per-attempt bound and are cancelled on shutdown.
+  Swing now only maps that typed result to its existing controls and dialogs.
+- Updater download/process handoff and MOD update checks still use the legacy Swing/`Helpers` path.
+The frontend-network exit criterion is therefore not yet satisfied by this incremental extraction.
 - Preserved the classic direct entry point: `Init.main` delegates to `SwingLauncher`.